Trust Dental Care Tijuana

-Teaching them helps develop lifelong oral health habits that will apply to adult teeth.
+Teaching them helps develop lifelong oral health habits that apply to adult teeth.
 For most parents, by the age of 7, the child will start to lose their baby teeth.
 They are making space for the child’s front teeth to come in.
+Dentists use teeth names and numbers to identify each tooth, simplifying diagnosis and treatment planning.
+For instance, the “right maxillary first molar” refers to the first molar in the upper right quadrant.
+These identifiers are invaluable for tracking dental health across a lifetime.

 The four classes of teeth include incisors, canines, premolars, and wisdom teeth.